 Serving Suggestions

-After baking, cool, chill the chocolate tart before slicing to serve.
+After baking, cool, chill the chocolate ganache tart before slicing to serve.
 If you want, top with a dollop of whipped cream, use either whipped coconut or whipped dairy cream.
 For yet another garnish, sprinkle with chocolate jimmies.

 Chef's storage tip: Do not place plastic film right on top of the tart surface as it will stick.
 When you try to take it off it will mess up the pretty, smooth surface.
 If you do, you can always cover with whipped cream.
-Place a large piece of parchment or waxed paper over the top first to cover, then wrap in plastic film (after tart has cooled).
+Place a large piece of parchment or waxed paper over the top of the baking tray first to cover, then wrap in plastic film (after tart has cooled).

 Recipe FAQs